hapax/hapax.github.io/assets/minimal-networks.md

 		    <figcaption><i>Figure 5.
 The trident network gets long for large $x$.</i></figcaption>
 	</div>
 	</figure>

+This shows that $L$ is a minimum, and completes our proof.

+---

 **Exercise 4.**  Although this argument is plausible, it doesn't rule out the possibility that $x=0$ is actually a maximum,  with the true minimum at some symmetrically spaced points $\pm